 30/11-8 S (Krafla) is a discovery in the central part of the North Sea, 35 kilometres south of the Oseberg field.
 The water depth is 110 metres.
 The discovery was proven in 2011.
 During extensive drilling campaigns in 2014 and 2016, a total of 11 discoveries were proven in the Krafla, Askja and Central area, which extends over 200 square kilometres.
 The reservoirs contain gas and oil in Middle Jurassic sandstone of the Brent Group at depths of 3,200-3,650 metres.
-Various development solutions are being evaluated.
-The discovery is being considered as a part of a bigger development in the area between the Oseberg and Alvheim fields.
+Various development solutions are being evaluated for Krafla, which is being considered as part of a larger development in the area between the Oseberg and Alvheim fields.

 Visit the Norwegian Petroleum Directorate's fact pages for more information